-The overall picture revealed that a high natural ability is important for success in artistic endeavors.
-The tests on the Flanagan Aptitude Classification Tests which indicated a pronounced influence on artistic aptitude were first, vocabulary and coordination, and second, ingenuity and memory.
-The rpose t s dy was to determine relationships between interest an natural aptitudes in various capacities of art as related to homemaking in high school nome economics programs.
+The purpose of this study was to determine relationships between interest and natural aptitudes in various capacities of art as related to homemaking in high school home economics programs.
 Data were obtained from 50 students enrolled in Homemaking II and III in Nocona High School, Nocona, Texas, Saint Jo High School, Saint Jo, Texas, and Prairie Valley High School, Route 3, Nocona, Texas during the academic year of 1967-1968.
 The students' interest, natural aptitude and art aptitude were measured on standardized test forms of Kuder Preference Record, Form CH (18), Flanagan Aptitude Classification Tests (9), and Graves' Design Judgment Test (11).

 Data from the Kuder Preference Record, Form CH (18) test were used as a basis for determining students' interest preferences with related art areas.
 A test and a retest was used to determine if a change in students' interest was made after a year's work in homemaking.
 An analysis of the differences between the test and retest was made.
-This comparison revealed that interest was not changed after a year's work o economics.

-a Tests (9) s ng the natural artistic abil den ed to art in home economics.
-The le sc were collected from the files of the counselo The 12 highest and the 12 lowest scores were ranked and compared.
-Scores for the Flanagan Aptitude Classi- fication Tests were also ranked with percentile scores of the Graves' Design Judgment Test.
+This comparison revealed that interest was not changed after a year's work in home economics.
+Data from Flanagan Aptitude Classification Tests (9) were used as a basis for determining the natural artistic ability of the students as related to art in home economics.
+The test percentile scores were collected from the files of the counselor.
+The 12 highest and the 12 lowest scores were ranked and compared.
+Scores for the Flanagan Aptitude Classification Tests were also ranked with percentile scores of the Graves' Design Judgment Test.